rladies-pdx/meetup-analysis/CONTRIBUTING.md

 ### Commit Guidelines

 * Minimal commits per issue.
 If the issue requires more than one commit, make sure they are grouped appropriately.
 I recommend adding checkboxes to the issue for clarification.
 Please do not submit a change with a lot of one-off commits with vague messages.
+  * If you need help with this, mention it in your PR and I can always rebase it down for you or pair with you to show you how.
 * Commit messages should mention the issue and indicate whether they resolve the issue or are related to it.
   * Closes: "Resolves Issue #1" (see Github closes syntax - https://help.github.com/articles/closing-issues-using-keywords/)
   * Part of multiple commits: "Part of Issue #1"